 Client: In the middle.

-Matěj became the head of sales.
-In the spring of 2020.
+Kapošváry became the Head of Sales in the spring of 2020.
 The most interesting spring of this millennium.
-Especially for the eCommerce industry.
+Especially for the e-Commerce industry.

-Looking for bottlenecks in the sales funnel and finding ways to remove them – this is what we tried to sensitize Matěj to when we talked about what he should expect in his role.
+Looking for bottlenecks in the sales funnel and finding ways to remove them – this is what we tried to prepare Kapošváry for when we talked about what he should expect in his role.

-We also pointed out to him that while his job is to worry about (and check) things, he should avoid micromanaging.
-Therefore, in his work it will be important in what context he will check CRM, listen to sales talks of his salespeople or disseminate the best ways of dealing with difficult objections.
+We also pointed out that while his job is to worry about (and check) things, he should avoid micromanaging.
+Therefore, the context for checking CRM would be important, listening to the sales talks of his salespeople, or disseminating the best ways of dealing with difficult objections.
 The leitmotif is not to exercise control, but look for ways to increase revenues.

 When Shopsys talks to potential customers, these conversations do not happen in a vacuum.
-The Shopsys’ offer competes with offers from other companies, which usually offer a lower price.
+Shopsys’ offer competes with offers from other companies, which usually offer a lower price.
 Not only are the companies different, but so are the technologies available.
-Over 200 agencies offering tailor made solutions – the customer has a lot to choose from.
-Therefore, during regular meetings with Matěj, we discussed the current challenges that arose during the ongoing negotiations.
+Over 200 agencies offer tailor-made solutions – the customer has a lot to choose from.
+Therefore, during regular meetings with Kapošváry, we discussed the current challenges that arose during the ongoing negotiations.

-When a potential client pointed out the “high price”, we recommended Matěj to encourage the client to:
+When a potential client pointed out the “high price”, we recommended Kapošváry to encourage the client to:

-That’s why we’ve encouraged Matěj to make certain elements of Shopsys’ offer (sales conversation, questions asked, presentations, materials sent out to the client) stand out:
+That’s why we’ve encouraged Kapošváry to make certain elements of Shopsys’ offer (sales conversation, questions asked, presentations, materials sent out to the client) stand out:

 Showing the differences is one thing, showing the impact on the customer’s target revenue is another.